Normal Amsler Grid appearance.

 “Wet” AMD is the most common reason people with dry AMD lose vision.
 This happens when an eye with dry AMD develops scar tissue growth under the center of the retina (called the macula), causing damage that destroys the macula and central, sharp vision.
 Without macular vision, your ability to read, recognize faces, and drive may be lost.

 If you have “wet” AMD, RPT can help in several important ways.
 As you know, drugs injected into the eye are the primary treatment for wet AMD.
 RPT helps these drugs work better.
 What does this mean?
-RPT can decrease the number of injections needed.
-By decreasing the number of injections, RPT can reduce the risks of vision-threatening complications of injections, such as macular atrophy and glaucoma.
+Real-world data indicates that RPT can decrease the number of injections needed by 40% or more.
+By decreasing the number of injections, RPT can reduce the risks of vision-threatening complications of injections, such as macular atrophy, infection and glaucoma.

 Studies have shown that the effects of RPT in AMD tend to wear off in 6-9 months.
 Therefore, o maintain maximum treatment benefits, patients with AMD should consider RPT every 3-4 months.